 central role of the mother in social structure and religion. « (Erich Fromm)

 A sensational Discovery in the Middle East

 The Iranian Aratta

-One of the greatest finds of the 4th millennium, which is also significant for the early history of Egypt, we owe a coincidence.
-A flooding of the Halil Rud River near Jiroft, in the southern Iranian province of Kerman, revealed in the year 2000, traces of a lost, great early civilization.
-Massive artifacts suddenly appeared on the Antiquity Black Market before the Iranian authorities became aware and intervened.
-The Iranian archaeologist Youssef Madjidzadeh, who examined the first artworks of the smuggler’s goods, was stunned: he was well-known with the artifacts.
+We owe one of the greatest finds of the 4th millennium, which is also significant for the early history of Egypt, to a coincidence.
+In the year 2000, a flooding of the Halil Rud River near Jiroft, in the southern Iranian province of Kerman, revealed traces of a lost, great early civilization.
+Massive artifacts suddenly appeared on the black market for antiquities before the Iranian authorities became aware of this and intervened.
+The Iranian archaeologist, Youssef Madjidzadeh, who examined the first artworks of the smuggler’s goods, was stunned: he was well-familiar with the artifacts.
 They had been found at various excavation sites several thousand miles apart.
 He said:

 »I saw something that did not exist in Mesopotamia.